An Experimental Solid-State Kilowatt Linear Amplifier for 2 to 54 MHz

 With two high-pressure, 24-volt fans blowing on the sink, the resultant duty cycle limit is a little less than 50%.
 These fans are in series across the amplifier's 50-volt supply.
 The small fan in the compartment is a 12-volt unit that just barely fits.
 (The compartment needs to be a little deeper.)
 A fan is necessary here, However, because compartment airflow dramatically keeps the output transformer's ferrite from getting hot.

 A heat sink with more fins and a thicker base, but the same fin depth, would raise the duty-cycle limit.
 (The copper spreader should be made larger as well.)
-These changes would also make the amplifier heavier.

 A milling machine is required for surfacing all of the amplifier's heat-conductive interfaces.
 Physical flatness is essential for maximum heat conductivity and to avoid warping the transistor cases.
 The Motorola bulletin specifies the torque of the screws on the MRF154�s flanges.
 Tightening these screws uniformly assures that the flanges won't warp during temperature cycling.
 R14 and R15, the feedback resistors, are flange-mounted.
 Their beryllium copper leads cannot be flexed very many times before they break.
 (According to their manufacturer, that may be only once!)
 These two resistors just barely fit.
 So, make sure the wo MRF154s are separated properly.